- Resources -

 Ropes and Gray LLP and the Lawyers' Committee for Civil Rights filed a lawsuit in May 2017 that challenges the city of Lowell's current election system.
 The suit charges that the at-large plurality system dilutes the power of minority residents, which violates the Federal Voting Act and is unconstitutional.

 Lowell Alliance, in collaboration with community partners, will provide public information forums about the lawsuit, its potential outcomes, and how these will impact the community.
 We also plan to offer support and education for both voters and potential district-wide candidates in the year ahead.

 See below for English, Khmer, and Spanish versions of the lawsuit, and for an info sheet that outlines "Ten Things to Know About At-Large Voting and Legal Challenge" (developed by Nonprofit VOTE, a non-partisan organization).

-Voting Rights Lawsuit - read below, or download full text
+Voting Rights Lawsuit - full text in English, read below, or download here

 Voting Rights Lawsuit Summary in Khmer - read below or download here